juhosa/ttc-mdparser/README.md

-# Thing To Check Markdown Parser
+# Things To Check Markdown Parser

-This app just for reading a very specific markdown file with the following format:
+This app is just for reading a very specific markdown file with the following format:

 ```markdown
 ## Videos